Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/extract-action-items.md

 As with all Slingshot AI features, it is a paid feature, available under the Slingshot and Slingshot Enterprise subscriptions.
 For more information on upgrading your license, please visit [here](https://www.slingshotapp.io/pricing).

-## How can I use the Slingshot AI Extract Action Items?
+## How can I use the Slingshot AI Extract Action Items feature?

 Using the Slingshot AI Extract Action feature is simple to use and helps you create tasks easily and effortlessly from chats and discussions.
 This feature streamlines task creation by extracting text from a discussion or chat and generating a task, eliminating the need to follow the usual steps.